Ad-invariant metrics on nonnice nilpotent Lie algebras: Introduction

 \section{Introduction}

-A nondegenerate scalar product on a Lie algebra is called an ad-invariant metric if inner derivations are skew-symmetric.
+A nondegenerate scalar product of any signature on a Lie algebra is called an ad-invariant metric if inner derivations are skew-symmetric.
 From the geometrical point of view this is a natural condition to consider.
 Indeed, it implies that the induced metric on the associated simply connected Lie group is bi-invariant and thus its Levi-Civita connection (as its curvature) is entirely determined by the Lie bracket~\cite{oneill}.
 In particular, ad-invariant metrics on nilpotent Lie algebras induce Ricci-flat Lie groups.

-The classification of Lie algebras admitting ad-invariant metrics is an open problem, which has been solved when restricted to particular subfamilies \cite{BaumKath,dBO12,dBOV,FavreSantharoubane:adInvariant, Kath:NilpotentSmallDim}.
+Lie algebras admitting a Riemannian ad-invariant metric are products of a compact Lie algebra and an abelian factor.
+For general signature, the classification of Lie algebras admitting ad-invariant metrics is an open problem, which has been solved when restricted to particular subfamilies \cite{BaumKath,dBO12,dBOV,FavreSantharoubane:adInvariant,Kath_Olbrich_2006, Kath:NilpotentSmallDim,DuongPinczonUshirobira:ANewInvariant}.
 In fact, some of these classifications also list all possible ad-invariant metrics, up to isometry; it turns out that many solvable Lie algebras only admit one ad-invariant metric (see \cite{BaBe07,ContiDelBarcoRossi:Uniqueness,MeRe93} for some results on the uniqueness of ad-invariant metrics).